magnumjs/mag.js/examples/tutorials/getting-started.md

 It provides the ability to easily hook into html elements from your javascript code.

-It is only 5kb gzipped and has a [tiny api](https://github.com/magnumjs/mag.js/blob/master/README.md#simple-api) that is tightly focused on only doing what it is designed for.
+It is small (< 7kb gzip) and has a [tiny api](https://github.com/magnumjs/mag.js/blob/master/README.md#simple-api) that is tightly focused on only doing what it is designed for.

 You can use MagJS as a thin layer to prototype and template your html via javascript.